Bachelor of Science in Early Childhood Development

 Request more information

-Reach your career goals with an early childhood education degree
+Reach your career goals with an early childhood development degree

 Our Bachelor’s Degree in Early Childhood Development was developed to provide background knowledge of early childhood developmental needs and adequately prepare future educators to become effective teachers.
 Through basic theory and application courses, the program will provide the education required to help students understand appropriate methods and techniques and how to create compliant and age-appropriate lessons.